Available in VPC

 loadBalancerClass: "loxilb.io/loxilb"

-Example of selecting a dedicated subnet where instances are created
+Example of selecting a dedicated subnet for instances

-When creating an instance, use the lbSubnetNo in the configmap named ncloud-config in the kube-system Namespace.
-If you need to create an instance in another load balancer-only subnet, then the service.beta.kubernetes.io/ncloud-load-balancer-subnet-id annotation can be used.
+When creating an instance, use the lbSubnetNo in the configmap named ncloud-config in the kube-system Namespace as a default.
+If you need to create an instance in another load balancer-only subnet, you can use service.beta.kubernetes.io/ncloud-load-balancer-subnet-id annotation.

-The following is an example of selecting a dedicated subnet where NPLB instances will be created.
+Below is an example selecting a dedicated subnet where NPLB instances will be created.

 kind: Service